EneaDim/flexsoc/README.md

 Then `make clean_all` to completely clean the environment and restart from scratch.

 ## 🧪 Tutorial\_2 - Ramp ADC

+It loads a custom digital IP to implement the Ramp ADC, it uses also systemverilog analog models for the system verification.

 - `make ip_tutorial TOP=pwm_ramp`
 1. Load pwm\_ramp IP
 2. Generate HJSON configurations